flamingchad/WheyProtein-Stock-Tracker/README.md

-# AmulPrice - Stock Checker Application
+# Whey Protein Stock Tracker - Stock Checker Application

 A Spring Boot application that automatically monitors product stock availability on e-commerce websites using Selenium WebDriver.
 The application periodically checks product availability based on pincode and provides REST API endpoints for product management.
+Currently works only on Amul Protein products.

 ## Features